 We provide a range of services for situations involving animals in New Plymouth District.
-We are also responsible for enforcing regulations for animal owners.
+We are responsible for enforcing regulations for animal owners.
 Some of these services and regulations are outlined below.
-For complete information on our role see the bylaws section or dogs section for more specific information.
+For complete information on our role see the bylaws section.
+There is more information for dog owners in the dogs section.

 - An animal is causing a problem.
-If the animal belongs to a neighbour, discuss any concerns with them directly.
-If the problem cannot be resolved then contact us.
+If the animal belongs to a neighbour, discuss any concerns with them directly first then contact us.
 The types of problems that are considered an annoyance or nuisance include excessive noise, strong smells, dust or an accumulation of animal dung that attracts pests and/or insects.